 ABILITY TO EXTRACT A ROBUST SOUND! – Debashish Chaudhuri has an amazing ability to extract a robust sound from his talented musicians, and the choice of the next two works, the popular Tchaikovsky’s Piano Concerto No 1 and the equally popular Dvorak’s New World Symphony, gave ample scope for the orchestra to show off its dynamic sound, particularly in its woodwind and brass sections.
 The soloist in the piano concerto was Jana Chaudhuri, a Czech pianist who is married to the conductor.
 Her rousing performance caused the audience to explode with demands for an encore.
 At the end of the concert, there were more shouts of ‘bravo!’ and ‘encore!’ as the audience gave the orchestra a standing ovation.
 Chaudhuri played two encores, the second being an orchestral rendition of Yeh Dil Hai Mushkil Jeena Yahan and encouraged by the conductor, the audience sang along!”

 – Financial Chronicle Mumbai, February 2016

-EBULLIENT! – Brought to India by the Czech government to celebrate 70 years of Indo-Czech diplomatic relations, the evening had some obvious, and some not-so-obvious Indo-Czech connections.
+EBULLIENT! – Brought to India to celebrate 70 years of Indo-Czech diplomatic relations, the evening had some obvious, and some not-so-obvious Indo-Czech connections.
 The most obvious was the ebullient Maestro Debashish Chaudhuri, once of Kolkata, now of the Czech Republic, who conducted rousing versions of Dvorák’s Eighth Symphony and Rachmaninoff’s Piano Concerto No 2.